© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Two Ring Cairns West of Cwm Tywyll is a scheduled monument protected by Cadw under reference ME145.
 View the official record →

-Two Ring Cairns West of Cwm Tywyll is a Neolithic or Early Bronze Age ring cairn located in Meirionnydd, Wales.
+Two Ring Cairns West of Cwm Tywyll is a pair of ring cairns situated in the upland landscape of Meirionnydd in Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME145.

 Two Ring Cairns West of Cwm Tywyll dates from the prehistoric period, and is classified as a ring cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Two Ring Cairns West of Cwm Tywyll is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME145.